adamedx/autographps/ROADMAP.md

 ## To-do items -- prioritized

+* Make Get-GraphItem, Get-GraphChildItem both default to typename
+* Should Get-GraphItem, etc., return child uris?
+Maybe not.
+* Make Get-GraphChildItem support relationships -- actually make Get-GraphItemRelationship be Get-GraphChildItem
 * Invoke-GraphMethod
-* Make show-graphhelp support complex types?
-* Refactor add-graphitemreference
-* Get-GraphMember?
+* Format-GraphItem
 * Add specific type to pstypenames for reach entity type?
 * Make new-graphitem return specific error message when you try to create an item by type only that does not have an entityset
 * Use odata context